Welcome to the Website for Fressingfield & Stradbroke practices

 - you get a Carer's Allowance, get support following an assessment by your local authority or your GP record shows you're a carer

 You can book online by clicking here or by ringing 119.
-There is a Government run mass vaccination site in Harleston.
-If you are not initially offered the Harleston vaccination site when trying to book online please keep on trying, it may take quite a few tries before you are offered this site.
+There are Government run mass vaccination sites in Harleston & Diss.
+If you are not initially offered these sites when trying to book online please keep on trying, it may take quite a few tries before you are offered Harleston or Diss sites.

 YOUR SECOND VACCINE APPOINTMENT WILL BE MADE FOR THE SAME LOCATION AS YOUR FIRST VACCINE.